2020 Budget: FG earmarks N257m for pipeline rehab, oil database

 The ministry added that it plans to reduce the cost of crude oil extraction by at least five per cent; aggressively promote passage of the Petroleum Industry Bill; promote passage of Deep Offshore and Inland Basin Production Sharing Contracts Amendment and work with private sector operators to aggressively increase domestic refining capacity.

-Shell leads IOCs in Local Content- NCDMB(Opens in a new browser tab)

-It is also targeting active collaborate with private sector to create large numbers of well-paying jobs for the Nigerian youths; and implement a strategy towards the realization of the president’s promise to take 100 million Nigerians out of poverty in the next 10 years.
+It is also targeting active collaborate with the private sector to create large numbers of well-paying jobs for the Nigerian youths and implement a strategy towards the realisation of the president’s promise to take 100 million Nigerians out of poverty in the next 10 years.